 Are you looking for technical writing portfolios to help inspire you?
-You came to the right place.
+You’ve come to the right place.

-Technical writing portfolios provide proof of your qualifications.
+You can use a technical writing portfolio to showcase your experience and skills.
 However, creating a great tech writing portfolio is quite challenging since there is a lot to consider.
 You should know how to communicate the complex work you do, show your technical writing projects in an interesting manner, and demonstrate your work samples, no matter if you have a many or few.

 What is a Technical Writing Portfolio?